redpanda-data/connect/website/docs/components/processors/protobuf.md

 Type: `string`
 Default: `""`

-### `import_path`
+### `import_paths`

-A path to a .proto file, or directory containing all .proto files required for parsing the target message.
+A list of directories containing .proto files, including all definitions required for parsing the target message.
 If left empty the current directory is used.
+Each directory listed will be walked with all found .proto files imported.

-Type: `string`
+Type: `array`
-Default: `""`
+Default: `[]`

 ### `parts`